alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ## 🙏 Acknowledgements

-I have spoken about tooling with many developers.
+I have spoken about tooling with many developers to which I am grateful.
-Thanks to Luis Medel for the inspiration in his great article.
+Thanks in particular to Luis Medel for the inspiration in his great article, and to Alfredo López Moltó for his insights about caveats.
-Thanks to Alfredo